Mehdi-H/muffin-v-chihuahua-wit-embedded-model/README.md

 ## How can I run the packaging of this muffin_v_chihuahua ML app

+Basically, everything you can do in this repo is available when running `make` or `make help` in your terminal, according to the [self-documented makefile](https://marmelab.com/blog/2016/02/29/auto-documented-makefile.html) convention.

 ### Download some images

 You can run `make datasets` at the root of this repo.